-Applying these insights to a more general setting with many goods i, the direction in which variety demand grows can then vary across the population when households differ with respect to the parameters β{ij} .
-At low income levels, households with different preferences then not only purchase different quantities of different goods but also spend their money on different goods.
-This implies that the average consumption basket comprises a larger variety of goods than individual consumption baskets do.
+Applying these insights to a more general setting with many goods j, the direction in which variety demand grows can then vary across the population when households differ with respect to the parameters β{ij} .
+At low income levels, households with different preferences then not only purchase different quantities of goods, but the set of goods they consume may also vary across households.
+This implies that the average consumption basket for the group comprises of a larger variety of goods than the individual consumption baskets for each household belonging to that group.
 When individual goods are grouped into broader consumption categories, different households then, moreover, pick the goods which they consume in a more uneven way from these categories than households do on average.
 This implies that the "diversity of the variety demand" of a household with income x_i is lower than the diversity of the average consumption basket of all households with income x.
-This is indeed the case when we look at the data: Figure 10 presents the diversity of variety demand across 12 expenditure categories at the household level using data from the year 2000.
-This figure is derived in the following way: goods are grouped into 12 broader categories indexed by h, with the total number of goods in category h given by N_h .
+This is indeed the case when we look at the data: Figure 13 presents the diversity of variety demand across 12 expenditure categories at the household level and representative household level using data from the year 2000.
+This Figure is derived in the following way: goods are grouped into 12 broader categories indexed by h, with the total number of goods in category h given by N_h .
 Denoting the number of different goods (i.e. the varieties) that household i consumes within category h by n{ih} , we then determine the fractions $\frac{n{ih}}{N_h}$ for all households and categories.
-The entropy measure described in Section 2 is then applied to these fractions in order to estimate the diversity of household variety demand $D_i = \sum{h=1}^{12} - \left(\frac{n{ih}}{N_h} ln\left(\frac{n{ih}}{N_h}\right)\right)$ across the 12 expenditure categories.
-Figure 11 presents the diversity of the average variety demand $\hat{D} = \sum{h=1}^{12} - \left(\frac{\hat{n}{dh}}{N_h} ln\left(\frac{\hat{n}{dh}}{N_h}\right)\right)$ for the same year.
+The entropy measure described in Section 2 is then applied to these fractions in order to estimate the diversity of household variety demand across the 12 expenditure categories.

+$$D_i = \sum{h=1}^{12} - \left(\frac{n{ih}}{N_h} ln\left(\frac{n{ih}}{N_h}\right)\right)$$ for the same year.
 In order to determine \hat{D} , households are grouped into deciles and the individual varieties n{ih} are replaced by the variety \hat{n}{dh} of goods of category h consumed by decile d (i.e. by the number of all goods of which positive quantities are consumed by at least one household falling into the decile).
-These two figures show that the diversity of variety demand at the household level D_i is lower than the diversity of variety demand \hat{D} at the representative (decile) level and that both D_i and \hat{D} rise in income x.
+Figure 13 shows that the diversity of variety demand at the household level D_i is lower than the diversity of variety demand \hat{D} at the representative (decile) level and that both D_i and \hat{D} rise in income x.
 As different households grow their variety demand, the consumption baskets therefore become more diverse in terms of varieties consumed across different expenditure categories.
+This is highlighted in Figure 14 which presents the estimated difference between the diversity of variety demand on the household and representative level.